 Switching blogging platforms can be a pain so if you give the platform you use adequate thought now, you may never have to change.

-We are going to outline what a blogging platform is, the implications of choosing one and outline the most popular blogging platforms available.
+We are going to outline what a blogging platform is, the implications of choosing one and outline the most popular blogging platforms available to start a blog.

 Like all our other guides, we aren’t going to make the decision for you.
 Instead, we’re going to outline your options and provide all the information you need to make an informed decision.